A commitment to equity and anti-racism informs all of our library work, with anti-racism being one of four library strategic priorities.

 Staff affinity groups

-The library’s Black Staff Affinity Group began meeting monthly in 2020.
-A Latine Staff Affinity Group and an LGBTQ+ Affinity Group were launched in 2022, and a Disability Affinity Group started in 2023.
-The intention is to provide a safe space for library staff members to feel comfortable convening themselves and setting their own objectives.
+The library’s Black Staff Affinity Group began meeting in 2020.
+A Latine Staff Affinity Group and an LGBTQ+ Affinity Group were launched in 2022.
+A Disability Affinity Group started in 2023 and an Older Adults group began in 2024.
+With all groups, the intention is to provide a safe space for library staff members to feel comfortable convening themselves and setting their own objectives.

 Collaboration